Passion for the Creative Process, Part II

 Akin to birth, the process of creation is in some balance both joy and suffering.
 It is, must be, a passion, in the New Testament sense.
 The passion of the actor!
 What’s a little suffering when we’re having such a good time?
 Suffering, schmuffering.
 No matter.

 The artist is foremost a worker.
 She embraces her task and all facets of her Passion.
 He labors at his work because effort is the essential, inescapable, and funnily-enough most satisfying element of the job.

 What’s more, it is inherent to the whole: conception, gestation, labor, birth.
 As the mother loves her baby, even from (mental) conception, so too does the actor love the performance.
 And, like the burgeoning mother-to-be, grows to love it ever more, ffrom the original impulse, the moment of design, through the more or less hard work of development and labor and – with the grace of the gods, the angels – the joy of birth.

-Now, dear actors, dear friends, go make lots of babies.
+Now, dear colleagues, go make lots of babies.